MateusClepf/cf-signed-urls/README.md

 This project demonstrates using Cloudflare Workers and Pages to create and validate signed URLs with HMAC authentication.
 The solution provides a secure way to authenticate requests for protected resources while allowing effective caching.

+This demo is publicly available at https://signedurl.whereismypacket.net/ for testing.

 ## Project Components

 This project consists of two main components: